Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

 Once we extract internal representations, we then estimate a {\it semiparametric} version of the original structural model, which allows for greater flexibility in capturing complex relationships,

-where $Y_{jj'(i)} \in \{0,1,2\}$ denotes the relative persuasiveness of arguments $j$ and $j'$ shown to respondent $i$ with $0$ indicating that argument $j$ is less persuasive than $j'$, $1$ indicating equal persuasiveness, and $2$ indicating argument $j$ is more persuasive, The variable $T_j \in \{0,1,\ldots,13\}$ denotes a rhetorical element used in argument $j$, and $\bU_j$ represents latent confounding features of that argument.
-Lastly, $\mu(T_j, \bU_j)$ is a strength of the argument $j$, which is a nonparametric function of rhetorical element $T_j$ and other confounding features $\bU_j$.
-The original paper uses a special case of this semiparametric formulation, where $\mu(T_j, \bU_j)$ is constrained to a linear-additive form and $\bU_j$ only captures policy areas and positions.
+where $Y_{ijj'} \in \{0,1,2\}$ denotes the relative persuasiveness of arguments $j$ and $j'$ shown to respondent $i$ with $0$ indicating that argument $j$ is more persuasive than $j'$, $1$ indicating equal persuasiveness, and $2$ indicating argument $j$ is less persuasive.
+The variable $T_j \in \{1,2,\ldots,14\}$ denotes a rhetorical element used in argument $j$, and $h(\bR_j)$ represents latent confounding features of that argument.
+The original analysis uses a parametric version of this model, which may not capture all confounding features of texts.
+We do not consider a fully nonparametric model given that the number of unique texts is only 336, making it impossible to reliably estimate the causal effect of interest.

-We estimate the latent persuasiveness function $\mu(T_j, \bU_j)$ using a neural network architecture and fine-tuning procedure similar to those employed in the previous applications.
+We estimate the latent persuasiveness parameter $\beta_{T_j}$ using a neural network architecture for $h(\bR_j)$ and fine-tuning procedure similar to those employed in the previous applications.
 This approach allows us to evaluate the effect of each rhetorical element while adjusting for latent confounding features embedded in the arguments.
-To quantify uncertainty, we use Monte Carlo dropout \citep{gal2016dropout} during inference.
-Theoretical details and implementation specifics are provided in Appendix~\ref{sec:ap_text}.
+To quantify uncertainty, we use the percentile bootstrap with 200 Monte Carlo replications.
+Theoretical details and implementation specifics are provided in Appendix Sections~\ref{subsec:model_persuasion}~and~\ref{subsec:implementation_persuasion}, respectively.

 Figure~\ref{texttreatment_result} presents the estimated effects of the 14 rhetorical elements.
-We find that appeals to authority is the most persuasive.
-In contrast, ad hominem attacks---arguments targeting the person rather than their position---significantly reduce persuasiveness.
+We find that appeal to authority is the most persuasive.
+In contrast, ad hominem attacks, which represent arguments targeting the person rather than their position, significantly reduce persuasiveness.
 These findings are consistent across GenAI models and each model's point estimates are highly correlated (see Appendix Figure~\ref{fig:Text3_LLMpooledmean}).
-While these findings are largely consistent with those of the original analysis, the GPI estimates are substantially more precise despite the fact that the GPI does not impose parametric assumptions.
-For instance, the original results did not find statistically significant effects for appeals to authority or cost/benefit arguments, despite similar point estimates.
+While these findings are largely consistent with those of the original analysis, the GPI estimates are substantially more precise.
+For instance, the original results did not find statistically significant effects for appeal to authority or cost/benefit arguments, despite similar point estimates.